Deepal Warakagoda: Discoveries

 He discovered a new species of bird endemic to Sri Lanka, the Serendib Scops owl.
 His expertise in vocalizations had enabled him to realize that an owl he heard calling near Kitulgala rain forest was an unknown species, and he later saw this bird in January 2001 in the Sinharaja rain forest with assistance of a few.
 He surrounded the bird's habitat and took photographs while it was roosting under a thick bush.
 This new-found species of scops owl is now on the IUCN Red List.
 He has also identified (each for the first time) 15 new migrant species of birds in Sri Lanka, and has published a large number of articles on the avifauna of Sri Lanka.

 Creations and experiences

 Warakagoda is Sri Lanka's foremost sound recordist in natural history subjects, and has produced and published the only comprehensive audio guide to the island's birds (on tape and CD).
 He has an unmatched knowledge of Sri Lanka's bird songs and calls.
-His recordings of the island's distinct bird species have played a major role in the recognition of several of them as endemic to Sri Lanka in the book Birds of South Asia.
+His audio recordings of the island's distinct bird species have played a major role in the recognition of several of them as endemic to Sri Lanka in the book Birds of South Asia.
 The Ripley Guide (2005) by Pamela C. Rasmussen and John C. Anderton.

-Although best known for his knowledge of the avifauna of Sri Lanka, and expertise in finding and identifying birds, his knowledge extends to the island's mammals and butterflies.
+Although best known for his knowledge of the avifauna of Sri Lanka, and expertise in finding and identifying birds, his keen interest extends to the island's other wildlife too.